ionzzu/Doppler-Rocket/README.md

 ## Background

-- This was a testing rocket the club built to attempt a new air brake system
+- Testing rocket the club built to attempt a new air brake system
 - An air brake controls ascent of rocket by increasing drag with a feedback algorithm

 ## Directory